Media Leadership Committee, West Coast Chapter

 The Media Leadership Committee, West Coast Chapter is for members with a senior-level role leading integrated media strategy within their organizations.
 The committee will take a holistic, channel neutral approach to media with a focus on the media types of most interest to members.
 We will drive industry thought leadership, share best practices and expertise, and facilitate discussion and topics to inform better decision making.
 The committee will provide a forum for members to elevate themselves and their respective organizations via interaction with their peers (i.e., the media leaders at some of the most important companies in the world!), as well as an outside perspective from invited guests.

-This committee helps program the ANA Media Leadership Conference, next planned for March 1-3, 2017 at The JW Marriott Grande Lakes in Orlando, FL.
+This committee helps program the ANA Masters of Media Conference, next planned for March 1-3, 2017 at The JW Marriott Grande Lakes in Orlando, FL.
 Click here for the 2016 agenda.